Malcolm Naden: Crimes

 In June 2005, Kristy Scholes was found strangled to death in the West Dubbo home of her boyfriend's grandparents.
 A few days later, her boyfriend's cousin, Malcolm Naden, disappeared from that same home.
 Prior to Scholes' murder, Naden had been named as a suspect in the disappearance of another cousin, Lateesha Nolan, who had been reported missing in January 2005.

 In December 2005, police closed Western Plains Zoo, Dubbo after Naden was sighted there.
 There was an additional confirmed sighting of Naden over the next month near Lightning Ridge.
 In March 2006, Naden avoided capture at an Aboriginal mission, near Condobolin.
 In January 2007 police offered a $50,000 reward for information leading to his arrest.
 By January 2009, Naden was thought to be located near Kempsey, and by August 2010 he was believed to be living in dense bushland near Gloucester and Scone.
 By early 2011, the police doubled the reward to $100,000, and raised it further to $250,000 in December.

-On 7 December 2011, a police officer from the Tactical Operations Unit was shot by the fugitive during an unsuccessful operation to capture Naden in bushland near Nowendoc.
+On 7 December 2011, a police officer from the Tactical Operations Unit was shot by Naden during an unsuccessful operation to capture him in bushland near Nowendoc.
 Naden was subsequently charged with the attempted murder of the officer.